-A coronary artery calcium (CAC) scan is a method for determining risk of heart disease and making appropriate therapeutic recommendations.
-A coronary artery calcium test is a non-invasive computed tomography (CT) scan that measures the calcium within the plaques in the coronary artery wall.
+A coronary artery calcium (CAC) score is a method for determining risk of heart disease and making appropriate treatment recommendations.
+This non-invasive computed tomography (CT) scan measures the calcium within the plaques in the coronary artery walls.

 WHY IS A CALCIUM SCORING HEART CT TEST PERFORMED?

 This non-invasive test is a more sophisticated method to determine the risk of CAD.
 Calcium scoring is a better predictor of heart disease than cholesterol screening or monitoring other risk factors.

 Not everyone needs a CAC scan.
 The following table describes who might benefit from it:

 ||Symptoms of CAD

 |Intermediate (medium) CAD risk

 |No known CAD*

 *previous heart attack, angioplasty, stent or bypass surgery